Towards Interpretable Federated Learning: IFL Approaches

 \subsubsection{Constructing Inherently Interpretable Models}

-Interpretable models can be constructed in two main ways: 1) constructing self-explanatory models (\emph{e.g.}, tree-based models and linear models, instead of complex and opaque models); and 2) training models using data with interpretability constraints.
-In general, the more interpretable a model is the less accurate it tends to become.
-Thus, trade-offs between predictive accuracy and interpretability must be made when constructing self-explanatory models or incorporating interpretability constraints into the models.

-\paragraph{Constructing Self-Explanatory Models:} Self-explanatory models, such as decision trees or random forests, can help enhance the efficiency and scalability of IFL.
+Self-explanatory models, such as decision trees or random forests, can help enhance the efficiency and scalability of IFL.
 Under the HFL scenario, FedForest \cite{dong2022interpretable} leverages the Gradient Boosting Decision Tree (GBDT) model as the core classification algorithm, which is interpretable and efficient compared with neural networks (NNs).
 In \cite{imakura2021interpretable}, an interpretable non-model sharing collaborative data analysis framework was built based on intermediate representations generated from individual local data samples.
 However, it assumes the availability of a shared public anchor dataset, which might not be always possible to find in practice.
 Under the VFL scenario, state-of-the-art frameworks employ anonymous features to avoid possible data breaches.
 However, this negatively impacts model interpretability \cite{cheng2021secureboost}.
 To address this issue in the inference process, \cite{chen2021fed} first observed that it is possible to express the prediction results of a tree as the intersection of results of sub-models of the tree held by all FL participants.
 Based on this observation, they proposed a method to protect data privacy while allowing the disclosure of the meaning of the features by concealing the decision paths.

-\paragraph{Adding Interpretability Constraints:} Alternatively, the interpretability of an FL model can be enhanced by incorporating interpretability constraints.
-In \cite{tong2022federated}, a method was proposed to enforce sparsity terms in order to reduce the number of features used for prediction, thereby improving interpretability and reducing computation cost for resource constrained clients.
-Other works impose semantic constraints on FL models to further improve interpretability.
-For instance, the interpretable federated NNs \cite{roschewitz2021ifedavg} add the element-wise learned normalization layer to extract feature-wise interoperability information to enhance the detection and understanding of inter-client compatibility issues.